 Suction regions with very low velocities can be analyzed with blue contours, as well as the acceleration of the flow below the front wing, which is a clear indication of downforce generation.

 One more useful feature is the streamlines.
-To create this, select ‘Particle Trace’ from the Add Filter menu.
+To create this, select ‘Particle Trace’ from the Filters toolbar.
 The whole domain will appear at first, and we will choose the position of the seed face, by clicking on the inlet, in front of the car.
 This will be the starting point of the streamlines:

 With streamlines, the flow around the complex structures can be better analyzed.
 Other than the velocity magnitude, the visualization of the vorticity on the streamlines can help with the recognition of the areas that need smarter design and optimization.